-In the mean time, The City Council needs to accept the concept of protectionism for its landmarks and act immediately before we lose another one.
-It must understand, once and for all, historic landmarks must exist outside and apart from the ordinances and restrictions that govern present day developments.
+The concept of protectionism for landmarks must exist outside and apart from the ordinances and restrictions that govern present-day developments.
 Without accepting these principles, we all take a huge chance of losing a part of our historical charm and identity.

-Perhaps we can create a groundswell of public opinion that will help the L.A.
-Charter Commission and the City Council realize that there is nothing wrong with openly giving preferential treatment to a past gone era.
+The trickle-down effect will soon benefit all the trades associated with preservation.
+City and state lawmakers must realize that there is nothing wrong with openly giving preferential treatment to a past gone era.
 In return, these beautiful old jewels will continue to grace our streets and remind us of our bygone heritage.